Readers on social media are warned not to go onto certain sites.

 Our analysis confirms that the mainstream media are routinely involved in distorting the facts and turning realities upside down.

 They are the unspoken architects of “Fake News”.
+The Lie becomes the Truth.

 One area of routine distortion is the use of fake videos and images by the mainstream media.